-5 Could the parties claim that COVID-19 is a force majeure event which excuses the parties from performing the lease obligations?
-No, probably not.
+However, in the event that a statutory order has been enacted to keep retail premises closed, the

 This would depend highly on the individual contractual arrangement.

 In the case of COVID-19 and related governmental emergency measures, both parties could claim a substantial change in circumstances and request the other party to renegotiate the respective lease arrangement.

 The parties could also be released from their duty to compensate for a breach of contractual obligations, provided that performance was made impossible by COVID-19, and that COVID-19 would qualify as an extraordinary, unforeseeable and insurmountable obstacle that arose independently of the respective party's will.

-6 Could the parties argue that the lease contract is frustrated by COVID-19?
-Yes, possibly.
+Could the parties argue that the lease contract is frustrated by COVID-19?

 This is normally covered by the lease, including potential rights for termination or rent suspension.

 Furthermore, the Czech Civil Code also recognises grounds for termination of an obligation where there is an objective impossibility of performance.

-7 Do landlords and tenants commonly obtain business interruption insurance?
-Yes This is common.
+Do landlords and tenants commonly obtain business interruption insurance?

+This is common.

 However, it is unlikely that the government-ordered closure of retail stores would be covered by either tenant's or landlord's business interruption insurance.

-1 If the government has imposed additional public health requirements, can the landlord compel the tenant to comply with these?
-Yes Often, leases in England and Wales contain a tenant's covenant to comply with all legal obligations or statutory requirements from time to time.
-2 If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?
-Costs may be recoverable from the tenant.
+Often, leases in England and Wales contain a tenant's covenant to comply with all legal obligations or statutory requirements from time to time.

+If compliance with public health requirements falls to the landlord, who pays for items such as an enhanced cleaning regime, additional cleaning of common areas, any deep cleaning, provision of additional refuse removal, for example?

 There is often a widely-drafted list of services, enabling landlords to charge for additional services provided in accordance with the principles of good estate management.

-3 If the tenant cannot use its property, does it have to continue paying rent?
+If the tenant cannot use its property, does it have to continue paying rent?

 Yes in general the tenant will have to continue paying rent even if it cannot use its property although there are some specific circumstances where this may not be the case depending on both the terms of the lease and any government intervention.

 In particular it is common for leases to contain a rent suspension clause, entitling the tenant to cease payment of rent where the property is damaged, destroyed or (in some cases) inaccessible.
 This remains subject to negotiation, but generally, if the property is substantially damaged or destroyed by an "insured risk," then the lease will provide that the tenant is relieved from its obligations to pay the rent for a period of up to three years, during which time the landlord takes on an obligation to rebuild or reinstate the property to allow the tenant to resume its occupation.
 Accordingly, the landlord will usually take out loss of rent insurance, the premium for which may be met by the tenant as part of the service charge.
 However it is appears unlikely that COVID-19 will fall within the category of "insured risks" in most commercial leases and, even if it does, the insurance obligations would have to apply where the property is rendered inaccessible, rather than only damaged or destroyed.
 Therefore the rent suspension provisions in most institutional leases in England and Wales are perhaps unlikely to assist during the current COVID-19 pandemic.

 The Coronavirus Act 2020 includes a moratorium on forfeiture of commercial leases for non-payment of sums reserved as rent from 25 March 2020 until 30 June 2020 (with a right for the government to extend further).
 This does not relieve the tenant of its debt for the unpaid rent, but prevents the landlord from taking action to forfeit the lease for non-payment during this period.